 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone and is not intended to be a source of investment advice.
 It may not have not been reviewed, commissioned or otherwise endorsed by any of our network partners or the Investment company.

-Zacks Investment Management is a registered investment advisory firm that’s based in Chicago but operates across the U.S. and in Puerto Rico.
-The firm has more than 100 employees, with 11 that serve in investment advisory roles.
+Zacks Investment Management, a subsidiary of Zacks Investment Research, is a registered investment advisory firm that’s based in Chicago but serves clients across the U.S. and in Puerto Rico.
+The firm has almost 100 employees, with 10 serving in investment advisory roles, and manages over $6.2 billion in client assets.
 Though it primarily works with individuals and high net worth individuals, Zacks Investment Management also serves some institutional investors.

 Chicago, IL 60606

 All information included in this profile is accurate as of June 21, 2021.
 For more information, please consult Zacks Investment Management’s website.

 Find a Financial Advisor near you

 - A look at the founder of Zacks Investment Management

 - Zacks Investment Management’s cons

 - What types of clients does Zacks Investment Management serve?

 - Services offered by Zacks Investment Management